 To set up for or make adjustments to the AML monitoring spreadsheet, please email [email protected] with your request, including “AML Report - [MERCHANT]” in the subject line and an updated AML monitoring spreadsheet.

 In order to go live in Canada, Customers must enter into a separate tri-party agreement with our Canadian Sponsor Bank partner.
-Customers must also have a legal Canadian entity and business address in Canada.
-TabaPay will need to collect business formation documents for the Canadian entity and, if needed, updated financial statements and more recent bank account and merchant processing statements.
+Customers do not need a Canadian entity and business address in Canada for to reach Visa cards, but do in order to reach Mastercard cards.
+If your company has a legal Canadian entity, TabaPay will collect business formation documents for that Canadian entity and, if needed, updated financial statements and more recent bank account and merchant processing statements.

 Please contact your sales representative.